 You can get Cushing's syndrome when there’s too much cortisol in your body for too long.
-Cortisol comes from your adrenal glands, which sit on top of your kidneys.

-A tumor in your pituitary gland, found at the base of the brain, or a tumor in the adrenal glands, can also prompt your body to make too much cortisol, which can lead to Cushing’s.
+A tumor in your pituitary gland found at the base of the brain, or a tumor in the adrenal glands, can also prompt your body to make too much cortisol, which can lead to Cushing’s.

 Your case might be different than someone else's, but when the disease is full-blown, common symptoms are:

-- Rounded, rosy face
+- A rounded, rosy face

-- Weight gain, especially upper body
+- Weight gain, especially in the upper body

 - A fat pad in the upper back or base of the neck (You may hear this called a "buffalo hump.")

 - Being very tired

 - Weak muscles, especially when using your shoulders and hip muscles